Skip to main content

 Yes, this feature is available.
 You can also control the nesting on a level of a particular column:

-Apply hints for complex columns If certain columns should not be normalized, you can mark them as complex.
+Apply hints for nested columns If certain columns should not be normalized, you can mark them as json.
 This can be done in two ways.

 1. When fetching the source data.